CMPS-6100/lab-08-template/lab-09.md

 You are provided with an initial shell program which you will modify.

-Start by logging into `cmps-6100-lab.cs.tulane.edu` as usual and clone this repository into your `labs` directory.
+Start by logging into `cmps-lab.cs.tulane.edu` as usual and clone this repository into your `labs` directory.

 Once you have cloned the repository, you can get started with familiarizing